2002 World Series: Giants

 Of the players from the 2002 Giants (excluding previous World Series champions Liván Hernández, Robb Nen and Reggie Sanders), only Scott Eyre and Pedro Feliz went on to win a World Series ring with another team.
 Eyre and Feliz became teammates on the 2008 Philadelphia Phillies world championship team.
-There were no members of the 2002 squad on any of the three championship squads of the 2010's; Bonds retired in 2007, Aurilia retired in 2009 (the year before the Giants' first title in San Francisco), and Joe Nathan, who pitched in less than four innings for the Giants in the regular season, didn't return to the team until his final season in 2016.
+There were no members of the 2002 squad on any of the three championship squads of the 2010s; Bonds retired in 2007, Aurilia retired in 2009 (the year before the Giants' first title in San Francisco), and Joe Nathan, who pitched in less than four innings for the Giants in the regular season, didn't return to the team until his final season in 2016.

 Barry Bonds

+A sign displays Bonds' home run count at 713 (at the time, just one shy of Babe Ruth for third all-time in MLB history).

 In terms of personal accolades, Barry Bonds would break Hank Aaron's all-time homerun record in 2007.
 Bonds also won two more National League MVPs in 2003 and 2004, extending his record for most MVP Awards to seven.
 Bonds would enter free agency at the end of the 2007 season for the first time since coming over from Pittsburgh to San Francisco in 1993, but there were no teams interested in signing him.
 Bonds would not play another major league game after the 2007 season.
 He retired as one of the greatest players in MLB history to never to win a championship, along with Ted Williams and Ty Cobb, with the three straight NLCS trips in 1990, 1991, and 1992 with Pittsburgh and 2002 being his only real shot at a World Series in his 21-year career.

 Bonds' last few seasons and his post-playing career would be mired due to performance enhancing drugs (PEDs) allegations.
 The only way Bonds could make the National Baseball Hall of Fame would be through the Veterans Committee, as he lost out to David Ortiz in the 2022 ballot, his 10th and final one.
 This was met with negative reaction from some fans, as fans complained that Ortiz had made the Hall of Fame, despite testing positive for PEDs in 2003, whilst Bonds never tested positive for any PEDs.